 How to match the right service to your needs

 You need a freelancer if: You have a content strategy, keyword research, and briefs ready.
 You just need someone to write to spec.
 Budget: $100 to $500 per post.
+If you go this route, our guide to hiring an SEO copywriter walks through how to vet samples and structure the trial assignment.

 You need a content agency if: You need strategy and writing.
 You do not have keyword research or a content plan.
 Budget: $1,500 to $4,000 per month.
+The deeper comparison sits in our piece on how to hire top SEO copywriting services and spot the mediocre ones.

 You do not need any service if: Your site has fewer than 5 pages and no product-market fit yet.
 Fix the fundamentals first.
 SEO content amplifies what is already working.
 It does not create demand from nothing.